swanux/Helen/README.md

 *Be SSU (Simple, Small, Useful)*

 HSuite (previously Helen) is the SSU (Simple, Small, Useful) Swiss army for the Linux operating system.
-Features include powerful built-in custom tools, easy installation of the best quality programs, choosing Linux distribution, helping in everyday tasks and more features are coming. *ATTENTION!* This program is currently in Beta stage (v0.5). **NOTE:** Currently works on Debian/Ubuntu and Arch based distros.
+Features include powerful built-in custom tools, easy installation of the best quality programs, choosing Linux distribution, helping in everyday tasks and more features are coming. **ATTENTION!** This program is currently in Beta stage (v0.5). **NOTE:** Currently works on Debian/Ubuntu and Arch based distros.

-# Also checkout

-HelenArch (Help enter arch) is a CLI installer ISO for Arch Linux. **Installation made easy.**
-You can download it from here: https://sourceforge.net/projects/helenarch/